indico/indico/doc/dev/source/installation.rst

 * *libz-devel*
 * *openldap-devel* (if you wish to use LDAP authentication)

+Since some of the python libraries used by Indico require compiled modules you need a compiler such as gcc.

 You will also need to ``easy_install python-ldap`` if you want LDAP to work.

 =============